ectorr01/YOLOv8-Image-Detection/README.md

 ## 🧾 Description
 The script loads a pre-trained YOLOv8 model (`yolov8s.pt`) and performs object detection on an input image.
 It identifies all detected objects and counts how many times a specific class appears (e.g., class 0 = 'person').

+> ✅ The model file (`yolov8s.pt`) will be automatically downloaded the first time you load the model.
+No need to manually download or place it in your project folder.

 ## 📦 Dependencies
 Make sure you have the following libraries installed:
 - `ultralytics`: For using the YOLOv8 model.